steveklabnik/jujutsu-tutorial/src/advanced/non-colocated-repos.md

 ```

 `jj` does have a storage format of its own, and chapter one mentioned it in
 passing.
-It is still a work in progress, and `jj` 0.44.0 does not provide a
+Its `SimpleBackend` is a proof of concept, and `jj` 0.44.0 does not
-command for creating a repository that uses it.
-For now, both arrangements in
+provide a command for creating a repository that uses it.
+It isn't a third
+everyday choice for us to consider.
+For normal use, both arrangements in this
-this chapter use the `git` backend; colocation only decides whether the Git
+chapter use the `git` backend; colocation only decides whether the Git
 repository is exposed at the top of our working copy.

 ## Unsupported `git` features